 Best for: PDF summaries for teams already using Smallpdf for other PDF operations.

-8. sipsip.ai — Best Free Option With Structure & Inbox Delivery
+8. sipsip.ai — Best Free Structured Summary (Minimal Signup)

-What makes it different from the zero-signup tools: the output format and automation.
-Zero-signup tools give you a one-time prose summary. sipsip.ai gives you structured, skimmable summaries with key points and quotes — and for ongoing content like podcasts or YouTube channels, it keeps delivering without any manual action.
+What makes it different from the zero-signup tools: the output format and depth.
+Zero-signup tools give you a one-time prose summary. sipsip.ai gives you structured, skimmable summaries with an abstract, key points, and standout quotes — the format that's actually useful for briefing others or making decisions.

 Comparison Table: Free AI Summarizers (No Signup) in 2026